Archie Procter

-Archie Mark Procter (born 13 November 2001) is an English footballer who plays as a defender for Dorking Wanderers.
+Archie Mark Procter (born 13 November 2001) is an English footballer who last played as a defender for Dorking Wanderers.

 Career

 AFC Wimbledon

 Procter made his debut for AFC Wimbledon on 1 September 2020 in the EFL Trophy, coming on as a 62' minute substitute against Charlton Athletic.

-On 16 February 2021, Procter joined National League South side Maidstone United on loan for the remainder of the 2020-21 season.
+On 16 February 2021, Procter joined National League South side Maidstone United on loan for the remainder of the 2020–21 season.

 Accrington Stanley

 On 1 July 2021, Procter signed for League One side Accrington Stanley for an undisclosed fee, signing a two-year contract.

 Dorking Wanderers

 On 4 November 2022, Proctor signed for Dorking Wanderers.

+On 7 March 2023, Procter joined Weymouth on loan until the end of the season.

+Ahead of the 2023/24 season, Proctor joined National League South club Eastbourne Borough on a six-month loan.

+On 3 May 2024, it was announced that Procter would leave the club at the end of his contract in June.